-Google-owner Alphabet's shares dip on rise in costs
+Google-owner Alphabet's shares fall on rise in costs

 Google executives say the spending to install powerful computers and internet cables is necessary to keep up with demand for YouTube, its Google Assistant virtual helper service and data analytics tools within its Google Cloud services.

-“With YouTube’s rapid growth (also in non-ad-supported services) and a greater emphasis on hardware made by Google, we think this gross margin contraction will continue,” Cannacord Genuity analyst Michael Graham wrote in a client note.
+“With YouTube’s rapid growth (also in non-ad-supported services) and a greater emphasis on hardware made by Google, we think this gross margin contraction will continue,” Canaccord Genius analyst Michael Graham wrote in a client note.

 “Gross margin contracted ~370 bps y/y, (that is) the largest contraction in company history.”